mongodb/libmongocrypt/README.md

 - Commit and push.
 - Create the release from the GitHub releases page from the new tag.
 - Submit a PR to update the Homebrew package https://github.com/mongodb/homebrew-brew/blob/master/Formula/libmongocrypt.rb
+- File a DOCSP ticket to update the dependent version of bindings in the [CSFLE guide](https://github.com/mongodb-university/csfle-guides).

 ## Installing libmongocrypt From Distribution Packages ##
 Distribution packages (i.e., .deb/.rpm) are built and published for several Linux distributions.
 The installation of these packages for supported platforms is documented here.